teambit/docs/docs/bit-components/compositions.md

 To explore compositions in your Workspace UI, start the local development server for your workspace (`bit start`), browse to a specific component and choose the **compositions** tab.
 There, you will see the full list of compositions available for that component with additional component meta-data.

-## Standardize testing using component compositions
+## Using compositions for automated testings

 Component compositions can be used in automated testing as well as manual examinations.
 To do that, simply import the compositions to run the appropriate tests.

-For example, this snapshot test checks the 'Button' component when set to use the 'primary' prop.
+For example, this snapshot test checks the 'Button' component when the 'variant' prop is set to 'primary' (this is obviously for demonstration purposes only.
+In real-life, this feature will be used for larger and more complex compositions).

 ```jsx
 import React from 'react';